overwolf/overwolf.github.io/docs/topics/subscriptions.md

 );
 ```

 That's it!
 Whatever you are doing with the subscription is up to you.
-You can enable special features for subscribed users and so on.
+You can enable special features for subscribed users, remove ads, and so on.

 ## 4. Monitor subscription changes

 You can register to the [overwolf.profile.subscriptions.onSubscriptionChanged](../api/overwolf-profile.subscriptions#onsubscriptionchanged) event, that fired when current extension subscription has changed.

 This way, if the user canceled the subscription or the subscription expired while the app is running, you can catch it on time and sync your app behavior accordingly.